-The exact description of how configuration with the IP Tool works can be found in the Help of the IP Tool (see chapter The IP Tool).
+The exact description of how configuration with the IP Tool works can be found in the Help of the IP Tool (see chapter The IP Tool, p.
+47).

-As soon as the parameter is changed to Unicast under Type of IP communication in the ETS, the function Multicast is deactivated.
+As soon as the parameter is changed to Unicast under Type of IP communication in ETS, the function Multicast is deactivated.
 The devices can then no longer be programmed via multicast routing; they can be programmed only via one of the integrated tunneling servers or a separate programming interface.
-However, the type of communication will be changed only when parameterization with the IP Tool has taken place.
-Until then, the Router will remain internally set to multicast.
-This offers the advantage of programming the Router via multicast.

-For more information, see parameter window IP settings.
+For more information, see: